dexy/dexy-site/install/index.rst

 {{ codes("code/install.sh|idio", "python-version") }}

-If you get a version number which starts with 2.6 or 2.7, then you are all set.
+If you get a version number which starts with 3, then you are all set.

 If you see an error message like `command not found`, then you don't have Python installed.
 In that case go to the `python website
 <http://www.python.org/download/>`__ to find an installer for your operating
 system.
-Make sure to install Python 2.7 (currently the most recent version available is 2.7.3), and NOT Python 3.

-If you already have an older version of Python like 2.5, then dexy will not work unless you install a newer version first.
-However, this may cause problems for your operating system.
-You'll need to do some research first, and it might make sense to update your operating system or use a `virtual machine`_.

-If you already have Python 2.6 then you should *not* try to also install Python 2.7 unless you really know what you are doing.
-This might cause problems for your operating system.
-Dexy will run just fine on Python 2.6.

-If you already have Python 3, then you either need to remove this first (if you are not using it), or research how to install Python 2.7 alongside this.

 Using a Virtual Machine
 .......................

-If you have concerns about installing Python, then one option is to create a new _`virtual machine` (you can use the free `VirtualBox <https://www.virtualbox.org/>`_ software) and install Python 2.7 on this, where it will not interfere with your main operating system.
+If you have concerns about installing Python, then one option is to use a virtual machine or container system, like Docker, and install Python on there, where it will not interfere with your main operating system.

 Installing Dexy
 ...............